Jameshughes2009/assignment-9/Develop/README.md

 To install please run
 ```
-Ask Prof About
+npm i
 ```

 ## Testings

-To test please run
+To test please run function
 ```
-Node index.js
+node index.js
 ```

 ## Usage

 It a command-line application that dynamically generates a professional       README.md file from a user's input using the Inquirer package

 ## Contributing

-Youtube and my Tutor Erik Hirsch
+d

 ## Questions